Great Photography Saves Lives

 - the dog posing in an outdoor location

-Interestingly, the things I see many people do to make dogs appear more friendly, like the dog wearing a bandana, flower or shirt, having a toy in the photo, or dogs with their tongues out, didn’t have much influence on potential adopters.
-The take away is that a clear photo of the dog or cat looking into the camera and enjoying an outdoor setting is the biggest factor in getting adopters to inquire about that pet.
+Interestingly, the things I see many people do to make dogs appear more friendly, like wearing a bandana, flower or shirt, having a toy in the photo, or dogs with tongues out, didn’t have much sway on potential adopters.
+The take away from the study is a photo of the dog or cat looking into the camera and enjoying an outdoor setting is the biggest factor in getting adopters to inquire.

 With that said, below are 5 key recommendations for getting the most out of your shelters adoption photos, even if all you have to work with is a point and shoot or a smartphone.